18F/18f.gsa.gov/_posts/2019-05-16-how-18f-and-pif-work-together-in-agencies.md

 excerpt: "Two teams working together to help agencies become more effective at meeting the needs of citizens."
 ---

 *This post was originally published on the [DigitalGov blog](https://digital.gov/2019/05/07/two-complementary-teams-with-same-goal/).
 Angela Colter is the Acting Executive Director of 18F.
-Adam Drake and Dan Williams are Presidential Innovation Fellows.*
+Adam Drake and Justin Koufopoulos are Presidential Innovation Fellows.*

 We are often asked, just how is the [Presidential Innovation Fellows](https://presidentialinnovationfellows.gov/) (PIF) program different from [18F](https://18f.gsa.gov/)?
 Both teams work from